Blue Devils drop two decisions in Warrior Classic — Weekend action from Wilson Central, Watertown, Friendship and Watertown

 Page scored three times in the top of the third inning and held Central to a pair of fourth-inning runs as the Wildcats slipped to 11-2.

 Jared Smith pitched the first two innings and took the loss.
-Brady White fired the final five scoreless frames, scattering five hits.
+Britton White fired the final five scoreless frames, scattering five hits.
 Neither pitcher issued a walk.

 Connor Sullivan doubled twice and singled while Kameron Bond singled for Central’s four hits.